learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 Next steps
 ----------

-For remote access, you should consider adding SSH (Secure Shell).
-You can use ``sudo raspi-config`` to enable the SSH system service.
-Read more in the `official Raspberry Pi docs <https://www.raspberrypi.org/documentation/remote-access/ssh/>`_.

 You may also want to install other services such as `Kiwix <https://www.kiwix.org>`_.
 If you have followed this tutorial, you can install Kiwix alongside Kolibri by downloading the ``kiwix-serve`` package and adding an Nginx configuration similar to :ref:`the one we added for Kolibri <nginx_custom_domain>`.